After living and working as an expat in Tenerife during high season, I am frequently asked about my personal highlights. What are the insider tips?

 A great opportunity to get in touch with the locals are the romerías or fiestas del pueblo (each village has its own fiesta during the year).
 The dates and calendars can easily be found at any tourist office.
 There is always a local party going on in Tenerife!
 Find here an extensive guide to Tenerife's fiesta calendar.

 Invite a Canario for a Clipper or a Garimba and you'll understand why the Canarian people are the most valuable gem of the island.
+It is thus very easy to make friends on Tenerife, as long as you speak the language.
+Don't be shy!

 4. Anaga - Tenerife's Green North